slendermannnggg/SMUBIA-Datathon/README.md

 There will also be Sentiment Analysis performed on the textual data to understand its outlook - whether it has negative or positive connotations.
 This will be helpful for the User when choosing articles to work with.

 ## Acknowledgements
 Elayalwar Surya Prakash

-\nToh Jun Sheng
+Toh Jun Sheng

-\nLee Yun Jia
+Lee Yun Jia

-\nManimaran Vasumathi
+Manimaran Vasumathi